bodias/machine-learning/projects/capstone/capstone_report_template.md

 The implementation consists of training and evaluate two classification algorithms and report their AUC score:
 1. Train a baseline model - Random Forest - and analyse its prediction results over a validation set;
 2. Train a state of the art model - XGBoost - and analyse its prediction results over a validation set.
-3. Train a state of the art model with imputed data - XGBoost - and analyse its prediction results over a validation set.

 #### Random Forest
 The baseline model, Random Forest, will be trained with the **preprocessed train data, without NaN values**.
 During this stage the sklearn *RandomForestClassifier()* will be used with its default parameters, using cross-validation with 5 folds.
 The scoring function is 'roc_auc'.

 ![Random Forest score](home_credit/images/baseline_score.png)

-The AUC score over the test set submitted to Kaggle was XX.
+The averaged AUC score over the validation data was 0.6318.

 #### XGBoost